Special Education (SPED) Endorsement

 The Inclusive Practice in Special Education endorsement (SPED) is designed to equip K12 teachers with the knowledge and skills necessary for supporting the positive academic and social-emotional development of children and youth with disabilities in inclusive classroom and school settings.

-*The endorsement is connected to existing programming.
-A non-matriculated, SPED endorsement-only option is not currently available.
+This endorsement is connected to existing programming.
+A non-matriculated Special Education endorsement-only option is not currently available.

 Endorsement Requirements

-Candidates will be in their special education classroom placement 3-4* days per week for a total of 10 weeks (not including district spring break week) beginning the second week of the university quarter, continuing through the last week of the university quarter.
+• Candidates will be in their ESOL classroom placement approximately 2-3* days a week for a total of 10 weeks (not including district spring break week) during the UW quarter.

-*Number and days of the week may be altered-determined by their assigned cooperating teacher schedule.
-Current teachers will work closely with the placement coordinator to arrange a schedule to meet this requirement.
+• *Number and days of the week may be determined by a candidate’s assigned mentor teacher schedule.
+Mentor teachers will work closely with the placement coordinator to arrange a schedule to meet this requirement.

 Content Testing Requirement